artakase/vscode-yamafiler/README.md

 -   `yamafiler.openFiler` - Opens a filer.

-    -   _path_ - Path to a folder. '~' opens the home folder.
+    -   _path_ - Path to a folder. '~' opens the home folder. '${workspaceFolder}' opens the workspace folder.
     -   _column_ = 'active' - Column in which the filer should be shown. 'active' or 'beside'.
     -   _ask_ = 'never' - How to ask a folder to show in the filer.
 By default it shows the parent folder of the current file. 'dialog' shows a folder selection dialog.